Key Literacy Component: Morphology

 Morphology is the study of word structure .
 Morphology describes how words are formed from morphemes .
 A morpheme is the smallest unit of meaning in a word.
 A morpheme may be as short as one letter such as the letter, 's'.
 This letter adds plurality to a word such as cats.
 Likewise, a morpheme can consist of letter combinations that contain meaning.
 These units of meaning could be roots, prefixes and suffixes.
 An example of a morpheme that consists of letter combinations would be the word pronoun.
 This is also a compound word.
 Several combinations of word types can be created by compounding words; however, it is important to point out to the student that the meaning of a compound word does not always match the meanings of the individual words separately .

 Morphemes can be manipulated to modify the word structures in order to change the meaning of the word .
 For example, "She bakes cookies", can be changed to "She baked cookies."
-In this example, the "s" that signifies plurality is changed to "ed" and is indicative of past tense.
+In this example, the "s" that signifies the third person singular is changed to "ed" and is indicative of past tense.
 Here the meaning of the word changes as well as the meaning of the sentence.

 Morphology does make a reliable independent contribution to both reading and writing .
 The unique contribution of morphological awareness to literacy skills is evident in the decoding rate of students in grades 8 and 9, and importantly morphological learning is still developing in the late school-age years .